kent-map/kent/landscape/literary-stour.md

 And where they surface in the gloom
 they are crosses over the tomb.
 This is a churchyard, half sea, half land, -
-these are the shoals of the G
+these are the shoals of the Goodwin Sands.